Rootstock Publishing and the Alternatives

 And the list goes on.....Whew!

 Self-publishing can produce a very high quality book, particularly if you put in the money and work, but self-published books tend to look and read less professionally.
 Many are published without serious editing and proofreading, for instance.
 A self-published author's dedication, writing skills, and creativity can make it all come together, but not without investing in most or all of those items in the list above.
-Far too often, however, self-published books are not well written, poorly or not edited, poorly or not proofed, and badly designed books that are not distributed at all, that are not welcomed by bookstores, and that end up primarily in the hands of family and a few friends.
+Far too often, however, self-published books are not well written, poorly or not edited, poorly or not proofed, and badly designed books that have no distribution at all, that are not welcomed by bookstores, and that end up primarily in the hands of family and a few friends.

 If you are serious about publishing a beautifully written and professionally finished book...

 There is a better way.